How to Add Custom CSS to Your WordPress Site: 3 Methods Explored

 One of the main advantages to using a plugin is similar to that of using a child theme.
 If you update the theme, your changes won’t be overridden because they’re stored separately from the theme’s files.
 The other advantage, of course, is that you won’t have to bother creating a child theme.

-Here are some great plugins to use for modifying CSS:
+Here are a couple of great plugins to use for modifying CSS:

 Simple Custom CSS is one of the most popular options.
 It’s been installed more than 100,000 times and has received a five-star rating.